andersonbosa/automocker.js/docs/index.md

 ### Limitations

-The tool needs to be injected into the page.
+- The tool needs to be injected into the page.
 The most practical way today is to use one of the following tools: [Violent Monkey][1], [Tamper Monkey][2].
+- It is necessary to manually configure the header of the previously mentioned tools.

 ### Getting started